 acting as a first point of contact for any issues that arise.

-Changing the Contract Manager

-If a Party changes its Contract Manager it must tell the other Party, in writing, the name and contact details of the replacement within 5 Business Days of the change.
+Changing the Contract Manager: A Party may change its Contract Manager by telling the other Party, in writing, the name and contact details of the replacement.

 Information management

-Information and Records

-The Supplier must:
+Information and records: The Supplier must:

 keep and maintain Records in accordance with prudent business practice and all applicable laws